colbsa/ResicaFalls.org/summer-seek.md

 ---
 title: SEEK
 layout: page
+published: false
 permalink: /summer/seek
 excerpt: Introduced in 2021, the SEEK program is focused on preparing the next generation of leaders.
 SEEK replaces our traditional CIT program with a three week program designed around targeted skill development and personal growth.
 ---

 Introduced in 2021, the SEEK program is focused on preparing the next generation of leaders.
 SEEK replaces our traditional CIT program with a three week program designed around targeted skill development and personal growth.
 Scouts ages 15 and 16 will work with our dedicated staff to hone the skills needed to be a great leader, both in camp and in their units.